 Elaboration Lessons and Extensions

-Interactive Thermometer: Mathisfun.com (website) - Students rank different items identified by an online, interactive thermometer, from coldest to hottest.
-They can check their answers individually or as a group.
+Interactive Thermometer: Mathisfun.com (website) - Have students rank different items identified by the interactive thermometer, from coldest to hottest.

 Temperature: Heating Up and Cooling Down.
 Stille, D. (ISBN-13: 978-1404803459)

-Temperature Game: NASA (website) - This interactive online game teaches students about the relative temperatures of different locations and objects.
+Temperature Game: NASA (website) - Students learn about the relative temperature of different locations and objects.